 (n) Transfer.
 Section 7 is hereby amended by adding the following Subsection (c):

 “(c) Party A may transfer its rights and obligations under this Agreement to any person or entity, provided that on the next succeeding Scheduled Payment Date, Party B will not be required to gross up its payments to the proposed transferee or receive payments from the proposed transferee net of withholding or deduction that would not otherwise be required hereunder or under applicable law in the absence of such proposed transfer.
+Party B may transfer its rights and obligations under this Agreement to any person or entity, provided that the assignee has an equal or greater credit rating as measured by Standard & Poors or Moody’s ratings services.

 (o) Applicable Rate.
 The definition of “Applicable Rate” set forth in Section 14 is hereby amended by adding to the end of Subsection (b) of the definition after the word “Rate” the following provision: “; provided, however, that if the payee is a Defaulting Party for purposes of Section 6(e), then the rate shall be the Non-default Rate.”